 Step 1.
 Launch Passper WinSenior on another computer that you have access to and choose boot media.
 It could be anyone out of CD/DVD or USB.

 Step 2.
-You'll first need to insert the CD/DVD/USB reset disk into another accessible computer and follow the instructions to enter the Boot Menu.
-Wait for some time for the program to burn boot media successfully.
+You'll first need to insert the CD/DVD/USB reset disk into the locked computer and follow the instructions to boot your computer from the CD/DVD/USB.
+Passper WinSenior offers detailed guide.
+You can follow the instruction easily.

+Step 3.
+Once your computer boots from the CD/DVD/USB, you can see the interface of the Passper WinSenior. select the Windows OS and press "Next" to choose "Reset Windows Password" to reset your password.

 Step 4.
-When you find your bootable disk name, select the Windows OS and press "Next" to choose "Reset Windows Password" to reset your password.

-Step 6.
+Next, select the user account that you want to reset password for and type in the new password.
 You will receive a notification that the password has been reset successfully.
 Click on "Reboot Computer" and eject the CD/DVD/USB flash drive and then click "Reboot Now" to complete the process.
 Use the new password when the computer powers on.

-This article has explored various methods in which you can reset Windows 7 password with a specific focus on how to reset Windows 7 password using command prompt and a reliable software program named Passper WinSenior.
-Passper WinSenior is an excellent tool that is effective for resetting your Windows 7 password with 100% success rate.
-Get the software today to fix any password issues you may have with your Windows 7.
+This article has explored various methods in which you can reset Windows 7 password using command prompt and a reliable software program named Passper WinSenior which is an excellent tool that is effective for resetting your Windows 7 password with 100% success rate.
+We do hope this article is helpful to you.